Kyphoplasty / vertebroplasty for multiple myeloma

 - Stabilize fractures

-Your care team includes clinicians from many different disciplines who work together to support you during your multiple myeloma treatment.
-For example, a rehabilitation therapist can work with you to incorporate safe levels of activity and help you overcome physical deficits.
-An image enhancement specialist can find ways to help you look and feel better.
-A mind-body therapist can provide counseling and relaxation techniques to help improve your emotional well-being.
+Your care team includes clinicians from many various disciplines who work together to support you during your multiple myeloma treatment.
+For example, a rehabilitation therapist may work with you to incorporate safe levels of activity and help you overcome physical deficits.
+An image enhancement specialist may find ways to help you look and feel better.
+A mind-body therapist may provide counseling and relaxation techniques to help improve your emotional well-being.

 What is kyphoplasty / vertebroplasty?